esacinc/qcAssayPortal/README.md

 Changelog
 ---------
-2019-06-13 Add a function to QA the experiment type from the input parameter.
+2019-06-13 Add a function to QA the experiment type from the input parameter.<br />
            Add a function to QA the data type of several required attributes.

 Citation